 Both CT and MRI can be used to delineate the malformation cross-sectionally.

 CTA in neonates with high output cardiac failure is technically challenging due to the small volumes of contrast and very rapid passage of contrast through the circulation.

-The dilated feeders and venous drainage appears as flow-voids on T2.
+The dilated feeding and draining vessels appear as flow-voids on T2.
 MRA may also be performed which would better delineate vascular anatomy.

 Treatment and prognosis

-Prior to endovascular intervention, prognosis was dismal, with 100% mortality without treatment and 90% mortality is surgical attempts 5.
+Prior to endovascular intervention, prognosis was dismal, with 100% mortality without treatment and 90% mortality following surgical attempts 5.

 Ideally embolisation is deferred until 6 months of age for choroidal VGM and later for mural types, to allow the cavernous sinus to mature.
 If cardiac failure is refractory to medical management, embolisation may be performed sooner.